roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

- ****** Teacher Is Mistaken ****** byStoryTeller07© Monday morning Hollie sat at the desk, with a hand supporting her forehead.
+Monday morning Hollie sat at the desk, with a hand supporting her forehead.
 She pretended to be examining an essay, while the class got on with an assignment.
 The stupid incident that happened Friday, left her with plenty to think about.
 It was untypical of her, to analyse where something had gone wrong, or to mull over things for ages afterward.

  This time, she couldn't just shrug it off, as a stupid accident.
 It all started in class, innocently enough, though later it got way out of hand.